home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 ## Other wake word engines

 In Home Assistant, we ship our defaults but allow a user to configure each part of their voice assistants.
-This is the same for wake words.
+This also applies to our wake words.

-Wake words can integrate with Home Assistant by adding them as an integration or run them as a standalone program that communicates with Home Assistant via [the Wyoming protocol][wyoming].
+Wake word engines can integrate with Home Assistant by adding them as an integration or run them as a standalone program that communicates with Home Assistant via [the Wyoming protocol][wyoming].

 <p class='img'>
 <img src='/images/blog/2023-10-12-year-of-the-voice-chapter-4/wake-word-integration.png'>